ChickenKyiv/css-course/chapter-4.md

 If we add to our wrapper max-width: 400px, all elements will change their sides too.

 Because they count their sizes too.
-Because they count their widths beased on percentage from parent element width.
+Because they count their widths based on percentage from parent element width.